Marriage Certificate in Emirates (2026): Complete Visa, Attestation & Family Sponsorship Guide for Couples

 -

-Marriage certificate: not required for standard tourist/visit applications
+Marriage certificate: not required for standard tourist/visit application

 B) Family Visit (Spouse Sponsoring Spouse)